Junior Travel Ambassadors

 TFL – Gold Award

 The Junior Travel Ambassadors were delighted to hear they had retained their gold level accreditation for the TfL STARS (Sustainable Travel, Active, Responsible, Safe) scheme.
 A school travel plan aims to increase the number of journeys to/from school made using active or sustainable travel and our award reflects Holly Park’s commitment to this.
 Activities during the last year have included our walk to school week, Bikeability training and Be Bright Be Seen Day as well as curriculum work such as maths in Year 1 using information from a survey of the staff car park, drawing maps and route planning of journeys to school and road safety work.
 We are already working towards our re-accreditation for this year and amongst other things we are looking forward to Wheel to School week in March.
-Find out more about the STARS scheme here or go to stars.tfl.gov.uk.

-Here is the latest Travel Plan 2023 to 2024
+Here is the latest Travel Plan which is valid until 2026

 Anti Idling campaign